 It helps the blood flow up the leg (known as venous return) and via the veins valve system, preventing pooling and increasing the overall efficiency of blood flow.

-Compression socks, like regular socks, are available in a wide range of colors to go with your other sports gear or uniforms and are as pleasant as they are protective of your lower limbs.
+The best compression socks, like regular socks, are available in a wide range of colors to go with your other sports gear or uniforms and are as pleasant as they are protective of your lower limbs.

 Dr. Segal's Compression Socks have unique design and technological characteristics to maximize support, comfort, and performance.
-Click here to know more about our compression socks.